A Brief History of Tekken

 Tekken 5 was a return to form for the series, as it received critical success and sold well.
 It turned out to be one of the nicest looking games on the Playstation 2, flaws in the gameplay were addressed and some of Tekken 4’s more experimental features were toned down.
 In addition, the game offered a huge cast of characters and a nice variety of modes.
 This tenth anniversary release proved to be the game that many people had hoped Tekken 4 would be, and it performed well against the many, many other fighting games that were flooding the market around this time.

-We’ve reached the present day, and the most recent incarnation of the franchise.
-It’s only a couple of months old and so we can’t say if this one will stand the test of time, but as usual the critical and commercial response has been excellent.
-The jump to the current generation of consoles has made for some gorgeous visuals and animations, and it offers up the largest character roster the series has seen.
-It also has online multiplayer, which means you’ll be able to hear some gruff drunk guy call you a faggot as he beats the crap out of you with a little girl, without having to leave the comfort of your house!
-Yup, Tekken 6 has it all.
+The most recent incarnation of the franchise was received with critical and commercial success.
+The jump to the modern generations of consoles made for some gorgeous visuals and animations, and it offered up the largest character roster the series has seen.
+It also had online multiplayer, which means you were able to hear some gruff drunk guy call you a faggot as he beats the crap out of you with a little girl, without having to leave the comfort of your house!
+Yup, Tekken 6 had it all.

 2014?)
 Tekken 7

 Tekken 7 news has been flooding the internet over the past two weeks, including this trailer released at SDCC.

 Time will tell how this most recent installment will add to the legendary franchise, however one thing is certain, the ladies will be fighting in tiny little outfits.